 We mark 20 years of providing free care and support to those with cancer and their families.

-We open a Cancer Patient Support Centre at Princess Margaret Hospital.
+We open a Cancer Patient Resource Centre at Princess Margaret Hospital.

 The CancerLink Support Centre in Wong Tai Sin marks 10 years of providing free care and support services.